manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-users-accounts/manage-db-users-accounts.md

     Click **Login** to connect to the PDB.
     The Tables page appears but contains no data because you have not created any schema.

 1. Verify the current user that is logged in to the PDB.
-    The values may differ depending on the system you are using.

     ![Current user appuser](./images/pdb-users-24-appuser.png " ")